jacekmlynek/Presentation/OldBodyYoungSoul/en/old_body_young_soul.md

 !SLIDE

 ## Novice naive example.
     We have a domain class Invoice.
-Invoice have a lot of fields like total price, tax, payment date and few behaviours.
+Invoice have a lot of fields like total price, tax, payment date and few behaviors.

     After some time our client request for pdf, html and csv invoice support.
 Some "guy" who may not understand very well DRY has found tool Printer which actually do all the work.
 He inherit Invoice from Printer.
 He think that this functionality comes for free.
 Everything works well, he is happy.